Reports Media & Marketing

 Key Insights

-• The current changes in consumption habits are largely due to the two-pronged advance of both content proliferation and technology innovation
+• The current in consumption habits are largely to the two-pronged advance of content proliferation and technology innovation

-• Fans are now going beyond pure consumption, with the barrier to access for digital creation lowering exponentially, often either engaging directly with creators or creating their own things in response – further blurring the lines between consumers and creator
+• Fans are going beyond pure consumption, with barrier to access for digital lowering exponentially, often either engaging with creators or creating their things in response – further the lines between consumers and

-• These ‘lean through’ behaviours exhibit a high degree of fandom, but they are difficult to track using traditional metrics
+• These ‘lean behaviours exhibit a high degree fandom, but they are difficult track using traditional metrics

-• At the convergence of too much content (including that which is produced by consumers) and high discovery, anything unique stands out as appealing
+• At the of too much content (including which is produced by consumers) high discovery, anything unique stands as appealing

-• This, combined with digital-first habits, means that ‘localised’ content can now (more easily) see success on a global scale
+• This, combined digital-first habits, means that ‘localised’ can now (more easily) see on a global scale

-• Heightened competition brought about by the growing phenomenon of unique, international content will cause problems for advertising – which, rather than being created for the sake of artistic expression, is made to influence for purpose, and thus is less likely to capture attention
+• Heightened competition about by the growing phenomenon unique, international content will cause for advertising – which, rather being created for the sake artistic expression, is made to for purpose, and thus is likely to capture attention

-• For digital natives, IRL and digital-first experiences complement – rather than compete with – each other
+• For digital IRL and digital-first experiences complement rather than compete with – other

-• Be it games overlapping the real world, sports franchises branching into esports, music listening now being primarily on-the-go, or digital natives preferring social media platforms that enable their IRL activities, the worlds of digital and IRL have ceased to be distinct
+• Be it overlapping the real world, sports branching into esports, music listening being primarily on-the-go, or digital preferring social media platforms that their IRL activities, the worlds digital and IRL have ceased be distinct

-• Digital and IRL are not beginning to overlap, but rather have already merged
+• Digital and are not beginning to overlap, rather have already merged

-• The rise of NFTs highlights the final phase of this blended reality, wherein real value can now be exchanged for digital-only items
+• The rise NFTs highlights the final phase this blended reality, wherein real can now be exchanged for items

-• Radio listening is declining in younger generations, while streaming music is growing, as of listen to the radio weekly (compared to half of all consumers) and stream music every week (compared to of all consumers)
+• Radio listening declining in younger generations, while music is growing, as of to the radio weekly (compared half of all consumers) and music every week (compared to all consumers)

 Companies and brands mentioned in this report :Amazon Prime Video, BandLab, Bridgerton, Dark, Donda Stem, Facebook, Google, Instagram, McDonalds, Meta, Microsoft, Money Heist, NBA, Netflix, Pokémon GO, Queen’s Gambit, Rick and Morty, Snapchat, SoundCloud, Spotify, Squid Game, The Witcher, TikTok, Twitch, Vans, YouTube, Zoom